azurepocmain/fabricpocmain.github.io/articles/mongodb-atlas-mirror-to-onelake.md

-# MongoDB Mirroring To Fabric
+# Atlas MongoDB Mirroring To Fabric
 <link rel="icon" href="articles/fabric_16_color.svg" type="image/x-icon" >

 As disparate systems continue to proliferate rapidly within organizations, the necessity to integrate these systems into a unified repository has become paramount.